 We understand that some of your teachers may not have had the opportunity to interact with you in a synchronous classroom environment.
-In this unusual year, letters from these teachers are perfectly acceptable.
+In this unusual time, letters from these teachers are perfectly acceptable.

-- We understand that students may not have access to traditional extracurricular activities this year, and that many activities have been canceled or altered.
+- We understand that students may not have access to traditional extracurricular activities, and that many activities have been canceled or altered.

 - Generally speaking, we want to know how you spend your time outside the classroom.
 This helps us understand your interests, your responsibilities, and your potential contributions to the Stanford community.

 - We expect that how you spend your time will likely have been impacted by the pandemic, and we will keep this in mind during our contextual review of your application.

 - All application materials must be submitted online through the application.